gitthekid/Sound-Breeder/README.md

 EDA:
 There are countless audio generation strategies including WaveNet, GanSynth, and DDSP, amongst numerous others.
 I chose DDSP, an autorgressive model that uses synthesizers to generate audio signals by automating filters, oscillators, and reverbation to adapt the waveform realtime.
 I chose DDSP because it:
-    Has relatively the fastest training times
+    Has relatively the fastest training times,
-    Does not need to be trained on pre-tagged data, and thus has extremely broad creative applications The tone/timbre of each instrument can applied to any monophonic audio sample DDSP is highly transparent, and highly tweakable (pitch/loudness/reverb)
+    Does not need to be trained on pre-tagged data, and thus has extremely broad creative applications, The tone/timbre of each instrument can applied to any monophonic audio sample, DDSP is highly transparent, and highly tweakable (pitch/loudness/reverb).

 DDSP must be trained on monophonic, that is non-chordal data.
 As such the data I brought in had to be cleaned to meet this criteria.